pbissonho/koin.dart/docs/reference/koin-core/start-koin.md

-## What is Koin?
+## What is Koin.dart?

-Koin is pragmatic lightweight dependency injection framework for Kotlin developers.
-Written in pure Kotlin, using functional resolution as key concept.
-Koin is a DSL, a lightweight container and a pragmatic API.
+Koin is pragmatic lightweight dependency injection framework for Dart developers.
+Written in pure Dart, using functional resolution as key concept.
+Koin is a lightweight container and a pragmatic API.
+Koin.dart is a port of the original version written in Kotlin.

 ## Start the container